 Try these nutrition strategies to keep diverticulitis flare-ups at bay.

-If you have a flare-up—or you’re recovering from one—your doctor may recommend following a liquid diet for a couple of days to help your digestive system heal.
+If you have a flare-up—or you’re recovering from one—your doctor may recommend following a clear liquid diet for a couple of days to help your digestive system heal.
 Liquids are low in fiber, which can help minimize the amount of stool in your intestines, and may prevent more blockage, Schonfeld says.

 Try fresh juice (no pulp), and bone broths made from grass-fed beef, pasture-raised chicken, and wild fish. “[Bone broth] is light on the GI system, has about 10 grams of protein per cup, and contains collagen, which promotes gut healing,” Schonfeld says.